Walter Baddeley

-Walter Hubert Baddeley (22 March 1894 – 11 February 1960) was a British Anglican bishop who served as Bishop of Melanesia from 1932 to 1947 and Bishop of Blackburn from 1954 til his death.
+Walter Hubert Baddeley DSO MC* (22 March 1894 – 11 February 1960) was a British Anglican bishop who served as Bishop of Melanesia from 1932 to 1947 and Bishop of Blackburn from 1954 till his death.

 Family and education

 Called Hubert by his family, Baddeley was born in Portslade, United Kingdom, and educated at Varndean School and Keble College, Oxford.
-When the Great War came, he paused his studies to join the British Army: he was mentioned in despatches four times and awarded the Distinguished Service Order (DSO) and the Military Cross (MC).
+When the First World War came, he paused his studies to join the British Army: he was mentioned in despatches four times and awarded the Distinguished Service Order (DSO) and the Military Cross (MC).
 In 1914, he had applied for a temporary commission, and his medical examination described him as 5 feet 9 inches tall, with a weight of 123 lbs but with a ‘chest 2 inches deficient’.
-He served in France from July, 1915, first with the Royal Sussex and, from June, 1918 with the East Surrey's.
+He served in France from July, 1915, first with the Royal Sussex Regiment and, from June, 1918 with the East Surrey Regiment.
 Both his MCs have citations, and his Bar, gazetted on 13 September 1918, demonstrated his courage and leadership qualities.
 ‘For conspicuous gallantry and devotion to duty during an enemy attack.
 He commanded his company with great skill and determination.
 He reorganised and directed men in a masterly manner, and displayed the powers of command.’
 There is no citation for the DSO.
 Baddeley had been promoted from 2nd Lt to Acting Lieutenant-Colonel during the War, and a reference on him dated 7 January 1919, noted that he ‘Commanded the 8th East Surrey Regiment with conspicuous success ...
 He has proved himself to be a capable and energetic commander in action and when out of the line.’

-Baddeley was one of 10 diocesan bishops in England in the 1950s who had been combatants in the Great War.
+Baddeley was one of 10 diocesan bishops in England in the 1950s who had been combatants in the First World War.

 Following completion of his degree (1920, Bachelor of Arts {BA} in Modern History), he trained for the ministry at Cuddesdon College.
 He married Kath Thomas, youngest daughter of Nutter Thomas, Bishop of Adelaide, on 13 November 1935 at St Peter's Cathedral, Adelaide (Thomas conducted the ceremony).